LilaR66/ood_for_hallucination_detection/README.md

     │   │                      the generation alone, or the concatenation prompt + generation.
     │
     ├── model_loader/      <- Utilities to load LLaMA-2-7B locally
     │
+    ├── trajectories/      <- Functions for layer-wise analysis of descriptors trajectories.
+    │
     ├── ood_methods/       <- Functions to apply OOD detection (DeepKNN, cosine similarity, │   │                      Mahalanobis distance) on the internal descriptors extracted